cyruslauwork/chatgpt-integration-with-discord/README.md

 ![](res/img/discord_bot_token.gif)

-Add the following code in your .env file in your project folder, and replace the YOUR_DISCORD_BOT_TOKEN.
+Create .env file in your project folder.
+Then, add the following code in your .env file in your project folder, and replace the YOUR_DISCORD_BOT_TOKEN.

 ```bash
 DISCORD_TOKEN=YOUR_DISCORD_BOT_TOKEN